-When contacting the Police and the Safer School's Police Officer, the Academy should give their evaluation of the seriousness of the incident, (i.e. in progress, threat to life, or down to weapon, secure for collection only) to help the police to make their own judgement on the nature and immediacy of the response required.
+When contacting the Police and the Safer School's Police Officer, the Academy should give their evaluation of the seriousness of the incident, (i.e. is it in progress, is there a threat to life, the nature of the weapon, and whether the weapon is secure for collection) to help the police to make their own judgement on the nature and immediacy of the response required.

-Title: Behaviour Policy Last Reviewed: June 2020 Written by: MT and SW Next Review: August 2020
+Title: Behaviour Policy Last Reviewed: August 2024 Written by: Principal and VP Pastoral Next Governing Body Review: Following significant change